 For example, say you’ve selected the following settings:

 base DN = dc=example,dc=com user RDN = null user login attribute = cn

 When Harold tries to log in, the console searches the external directory for any entries under

 cn=harold.
 (This attribute/value pair does not need to be contained within the DN).
 However, if there is another user named Harold who has the DN

-cn=harold,ou=OtherUsers,dc=example,dc=com, two results will be returned and the login will not succeed because the console does not know which entry to use.
+cn=harold,ou=OtherUsers,dc=example,dc=com, two results are returned and the login does not succeed because the console does not know which entry to use.
 Resolve this issue by either narrowing your search base such that only one of the entries can be found, or using a value for login attribute that you know to be unique.
+This makes

-sAMAccountName is recommended if you’re using Active Directory, as it must be unique across the entire directory.
+sAMAccountName a good choice if you’re using Active Directory, as it must be unique across the entire directory.

 User email address The directory attribute to use when displaying the user's email address in PE.